-The Director of Business Development cultivates faculty-industry partnerships that advance discovery at Johns Hopkins.
-Reporting to the Senior Director for Corporate Partnerships, this business development and marketing position independently performs a variety of activities intended to promote Johns Hopkins University (JHU) inventors and their research expertise, the Johns Hopkins Office of Technology Ventures (JHTV), and Johns Hopkins University.
-This position requires a deep understanding of bench science and solid experience in facilitating industry agreements, --which includes sourcing, shaping, closing and managing large deals with industry partners.
-The position requires the ability understand the strengths of Hopkins scientists and to market this expertise to develop and grow large scale industry collaborations.
+Reporting to the Senior Director for Corporate Partnerships, this business development and marketing position independently performs a variety of activities intended to promote Johns Hopkins University (JHU) inventions and related research expertise of JHU faculty, the Johns Hopkins Office of Technology Ventures (JHTV), and Johns Hopkins University.
+This position requires a deep understanding of bench science and solid experience in facilitating industry agreements focused on the life sciences.
+The position initiates and manages internal and external business development initiatives; relationships with industry representatives; potential technology licensees; and large scale industry collaborations.

 Negotiates agreement terms, with advisement from the Office of Research Administration and other Johns Hopkins departments, as needed, to ensure acceptable terms that protect the Principal Investigators and the University.